haxamxam/Swinbot_MLChatBot/README.md

 python app.py
 ```

-Run the application as a Python file
+Run the application as a Flask file

 ```
 Flask app.py